yongxinw/GSDT/README.md

 # GSDT
-### Joint Object Detection and Multi-Object Tracking with Graph Neural Networks (In Submission to ICRA 2021)
+### Joint Object Detection and Multi-Object Tracking with Graph Neural Networks
 This is the official PyTorch implementation of our paper submitted to ICRA 2021: "[**Joint Object Detection and Multi-Object Tracking with Graph Neural Networks**](https://arxiv.org/abs/2006.13164)".
 Our project website and video demos are [here](http://www.xinshuoweng.com/projects/GNNDetTrk/).
 If you find our work useful, we'd appreciate you citing our paper as follows:

 ```